Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

 \subsection{Extended set of Euler-Lagrange equations}

 The conventional formulation of the principle of least action is based on the action functional $S[\bq(t)]$, defined by

-with $L(\bq,\dot{\bq},t)$ denoting the system's conventional Lagrangian, and $\bq(t)=(q^{1}(t),\ldots,q^{n}(t))$ the vector of configuration space variables as a function of time.
-In this formulation, the independent variable time $t$ plays the role of the Newtonian {\em absolute time}.
-The clearest reformulation of the least action principle for relativistic physics is accomplished by treating the time $t(s)=q^{0}(s)/c\,$---like the vector $\bq(s)$ of configuration space variables---as a {\em dependent\/} variable of a newly introduced independent variable, $s$\cite{lanczos,fanchi,rohrlich,struck}.
-The action functional then writes in terms of an {\em extended Lagrangian\/} $L_{\e}$
+with $L(\bq,\dot{\bq},t)$ denoting the system's conventional Lagrangian, and the vector of configuration space variables $\bq(t)=(q^{1}(t),\ldots,q^{n}(t))$ as a function of time.
+In this formulation, the independent variable time $t$ plays the role of the Newtonian \emph{absolute time}.
+The actual path $(\bar{\bq}(t),\dot{\bar{\bq}}(t))$ the physical system ``realizes'' is given as the \emph{extremum} of the action $S$, hence for $\delta S=0$.
+The path representing this extremum of $S$ is the solution of the set of Euler-Lagrange equations ($i=1,\ldots,n$) for the given initial conditions $\bq_{0},\dot{\bq}_{0}$,

+The reformulation of the least action principle~(\ref{principle0}) that is eligible for relativistic physics is accomplished by treating the time $t(s)=q^{0}(s)/c\,$ --- like the vector $\bq(s)$ of configuration space variables --- as a \emph{dependent} variable of a newly introduced timelike independent variable, $s$~\cite{lanczos,fanchi,rohrlich,struck}.
+The action functional then writes in terms of an \emph{extended Lagrangian} $L_{\e}$